s-hammon/recipls/README.md

 ## *Just the recipe, please*

 Aren't you sick of searching online for a recipe, only to find that your top 10 results are webpages that lead with gigantic prose and contain endless ads which leave you starving to death?
 I sure am.
-This project is a back-end web service for storing and sharing not a bit more than just the recipe.
+This project is a back-end web service for storing and sharing not a bunch more than just the recipe.
+Users will be able to rank the difficulty of their recipe, assign them to a category, provide the necessary ingredients, and instructions to create the food item--no blabby story, RAM-intensive ads, or anything like that.

 ## Installation